CUBRID/cubrid-wsl-installer/docs/upgrade_en.md

 Run `cubrid service stop` to terminate all service processes of the existing CUBRID, then verify that all CUBRID-related processes have ended properly.

 To check on Linux, run `ps -ef | grep cub_`; if no process starting with `cub_` remains, the shutdown completed normally.
 On Windows, press <Ctrl + Alt + Delete>, select [Start Task Manager], and verify that no process starting with `cub_` is listed under the [Processes] tab.
-If any CUBRID-related process still remains after the service stop, force-kill it (`kill` on Linux, or right-click the image name in Task Manager's [Processes] tab and choose [End Process] on Windows), then check and remove any shared memory the CUBRID broker was using with `ipcs -m` on Linux.
+If any CUBRID-related process still remains after the service stop, force-kill it (`kill` on Linux, or right-click the image name in Task Manager`s [Processes] tab and choose [End Process] on Windows), then check and remove any shared memory the CUBRID broker was using with `ipcs -m` on Linux.

 #### 2-2 Back up the existing database